alexkocev/revenue_analysis/README.md

 This project involves fetching data from Magento and Google Analytics 4 (GA4) to perform revenue analysis.

+## What is the output of that repo?
+Check data/Qwertee - Revenue Analysis.pdf.
+All charts and tables are built using custom scripts in viz_generator_bq.ipynb.
+Get the data and give it a try!

 ## How to Run